worldflora/wfo-docs/docs/concepts.md

 > designation.
 [Not defined] – the term used for what appears to be a name but that (1) has not been validly published and hence is not a name in the sense of the Code (Art.
 6.3) or (2) is not to be regarded as a name (Art.
 20.4 and 23.6) (see also type designation).

 This can lead to apparently paradoxical uses of "name" in our community.
 A word or words that are used to refer to a plant are a name-in-common-parlance but may not be a name-in-the-sense-of-the-code.
-They may be a designation under the code.
-More confusing still the code does not say what to call things that we don't know the nomenclatural status of.
+They may be a designation under the Code.
+More confusing still the Code does not say what to call things that we don't know the nomenclatural status of.
 Like Schrödinger's cat, until we know whether a thing is validly published it is neither a name-in-the-sense-of-the-code nor a designation.

-In modelling a global checklist we need to keep track of the name/designation things whether or not they turn out to be names-in-the-sense-of-the-code or cease to be names-in-the-sense-of-the-code.
+In modelling a global checklist we need to keep track of the name/designation things whether or not they turn out to be names-in-the-sense-of-the-Code or cease to be names-in-the-sense-of-the-code.
 We can't research a thing to find out what it is until it is in the database.
 Rhakhis therefore takes a practical working definition of what it means by a name within the system:

 > A name is a object represented by a record in the names table.
 It has a unique internal ID, a prescribed external ID (the WFO ID) and between one and three name part words (see below).

-Whether a name record is created for a name/designation found in literature is a judgement call made by the data editors.
+WFO takes a pragmatic approach by including all names which, according to the Code, are Effectively Published, i.e. Effectively Published designations are considered as names.
 If two name records are judged to represent the same name/designation then they may be merged but the WFO IDs are never deleted.

 ## WFO IDs and Names